vbalab/ysda/semester_01/cpp/notes.md

 ### `inline`

-Originally, `inline` suggested to the compiler to replace a function call with the actual code of the function, removing the need for a call and return sequence.
+Originally, `inline` suggested to the compiler to replace a function call with the actual code of the function, removing the need for doing stack call of function.

-However, modern compilers automatically optimize code and decide whether to `inline` a function based on heuristics.
+However, modern compilers automatically optimize code and decide whether to inline a function based on heuristics.
 This makes its role as a performance hint less relevant today.

 For functions defined inside a class definition, the compiler treats them as `inline` by default.